 François Rabelais was a doctor at the Hôtel-Dieu, but was dismissed for absenteeism!
 He spent more time writing the novels that made him famous – Gargantua and Pantagruel – than attending patients.

-Covid-19: Guided tours and activities are suspended until further notice.
+Covid-19: Guided tours and activities Activities to discover Lyon are gradually returning.
 Flexible cancellation conditions available.
 Read more...

 are reopened, receiving visitors in the best possible conditions.